franciscotobar/devportal/rif/relay/architecture.md

 It is the component that calls the Recipient contract (i.e, the msg.sender address the Recipient will see).
 During the execution, the contract verifies the Relay Request and, if it’s valid, it calls the defined Recipient’s function, otherwise it reverts the invocation.
 The verification includes checking that the owner of the SmartWallet made the request, rejecting any request with an invalid signature, and preventing replay attacks using a nonce.

-### Custom Smart Wallet
-A Smart Wallet that could define a custom logic that replaces what is done after executing each transaction.

 ### Relay Manager
 An EOA that has a staked balance.
 Any penalization done against a Relay Worker impacts the Relay Manager’s stake.
 A Relay Worker can be managed by only one Relay Manager.
 A Relay Manager can have one or more Relay Workers.
 The responsibilities of the Relay Manager are: registering the Relay Server and adding relay workers, both in the Relay Hub.